| Title: | Simplifies Plotting Data Inside Databases |

 - How concentrated the data is: This refers to how many intersections return a value.
 The more intersections without a value, the less data is downloaded from the database.

-Uses very generic dplyr code to aggregate data and then 'ggplot2' to create the plot.
+Uses dplyr operations to aggregate data and then 'ggplot2' to create the plot.
 Because of this approach, the calculations automatically run inside the database if 'data' has a database or sparklyr connection.
 The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 data |